-Voltronic Power expect all employees shall have integrity, in the employment ethical principles enumerate the behaviors that shall be abided by the employees.
+Voltronic Power requires all employees shall be integrity, in the employment ethical principles enumerate the behaviors that shall be abided by the employees.

-Those principles, in addition to all the employees shall comply with, looking forward to the Voltronic Power's customers, suppliers, business partners and other all walks of life that having business contacts, understanding and support.
+Those principles, in addition to all the employees shall to comply with, looking forward to the Voltronic Power's customers, suppliers, business partners and other all walks of life that having business contacts, understanding and support.

 Once found the employees have any possible violation of the employment ethical principles, shall report to the supervisors, if necessary, directly report to the general manager.
-Employees who was denounced of any breach behavior of the employment ethical principles and therefore participate in the course of the review, the company shall give them protection to avoid suffering unfair retaliation or treatment.
+Employees who denounce any breach behavior of the employment ethical principles and therefore participate in the course of the review, the company shall give them protection to avoid suffering unfair revenge or treatment.